vslavik/poedit/README.md

     brew bundle --file=macos/Brewfile

-### Windows using Visual Studio 2019
+### Windows using Visual Studio

 You need a full git checkout to build on Windows; see below for details.
+Note that the repository uses symlinks and so you'll need to enabled [Developer Mode](https://msdn.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development) and configure git to allow symlinks:

+    git config --global core.symlinks true

 After checkout, use the `Poedit.sln` solution to build everything.
 To build the installer, open `win32/poedit.iss` in Inno Setup and compile the project.